 Diabetes can play a part in the development of ED as well, as it can cause nerve damage over time.
 Certain medications may also prompt ED, including high blood pressure medicines and anti-depressants.
 If you think your ED is strictly related to medications you are taking, speak to your doctor, as there may be alternatives available to you which won't cause this side effect.

 Certain lifestyle elements bring on a higher risk of ED.
-Drinking more than two alcohol beverages a day regularly, smoking and being overweight all increase the likelihood of developing this condition.
+Drinking more than two alcoholic beverages a day regularly, smoking and being overweight all increase the likelihood of developing this condition.

 While it can strike at any age, the risk for ED climbs as a man gets older.
 As reported by Web MD, one study showed that 26 percent of respondents first experienced the condition between the ages of 50 and 59, and that figure jumped to 40 percent for men aged 60 to 69.